ivoysey/agdademo/patter.md

-which indicates that we intend to use `::` in between its two arguments. this isn't just infixing; you can have as many `_` as you want and they can start the identifier to get you post-fix notation.
+which indicates that we intend to use `::` in between its two arguments. this isn't just infixing; you can have as many `_` as you want and they can start the identifier to get you post-fix notation. (we'll see more of this as we go.)

 using this type, we can then rewrite append in a more familiar shape